Score specification reference

 • httpGet: performs an HTTP Get on a specified path and port.

-• value: specifies a value.
+• value: the HTTP header value.

 Container example